qheilmann/CommandAPI-docs/docs/en/internal/brigadier-plus-commandapi.md

 ## Examples

 I hope these examples help understand how the CommandAPI can help with registering more "powerful" commands with the use of brigadier as well!
-Please bear with with it - these examples can be long, but I'm certain that they've been explained well and will be useful!
+Please bear with it - these examples can be long, but I'm certain that they've been explained well and will be useful!

-::::tip Example - Adding a predicate to the 'execute' command
+::::tip Example – Adding a predicate to the 'execute' command

 Say we wanted to add a predicate to the `/execute` command.
 In this example, we'll create a predicate which handles random chances.
 To illustrate this, we want to be able to run commands such as: